Children Living in Poverty

 Description of Indicator

-The percentage of children living below the poverty level is another social services indicator.
+This indicator measures the shares of children living below the poverty level in each geography analyzed.
 The childhood poverty rate is shown for residents under 18 years old.

 Why is it important?